 Include a source of Zinc in your dog’s balanced diet to prevent him from contracting Zinc-responsive dermatosis.
-Zinc can be found in most animal meat including beef, chicken, turkey, etc. You can also find Zinc in other non-meat diet such as soybeans and peanut.
+Zinc can be found in most animal meat including beef, chicken, turkey, etc. You can also find Zinc in other non-meat diets such as soybeans and peanuts.

 Regular grooming of your Pitbull with clean soapy water to prevent them from suffering preventable allergies.
 Take your time to clean his ears also.